Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Discussion

 \subsection{The Regulation and Cultural Context of Livestream Commerce in China}

-We studied two popular livestream shopping platforms in China.
-The specific regulation and cultural context of China might impact malicious selling and platform designs.
-To provide a better context for readers, we discuss how regulation and cultural context in China impacts livestream commerce, especially malicious selling strategies and dark pattern designs.
+We studied two popular livestream shopping platforms in China, where the regulation and cultural context of China might impact malicious selling and platform designs.
+To provide a better context for readers, we discuss how regulation and cultural context in China impacts livestream commerce, especially malicious selling strategies and deceptive designs.

-First, from the regulation perspective, livestream commerce is regulated by the state government departments in China.
-As previously mentioned, with the ambition of developing ``digital China,'' the state government has provided great support to the internet economy, including livesteam commerce.
+First, from the regulation perspective, livestream e-commerce is regulated by state government departments in China.
+As previously mentioned, with the ambition of developing ``digital China,'' the state government has provided support to the internet economy, including livestream e-commerce.
 The government also encourages small businesses to leverage livestream to expand their business.
 Thus, many small business owners become streamers and sell their products via livestream.
-It leads to various streamers on livestream platforms, ranging from professional streamers to amateur streamers from different industries (e.g., students, farmers).
+This leads to a variety of streamers on livestream platforms, ranging from professional streamers to amateur streamers from different industries (e.g., students, farmers).
 Thus, there are versatile and various selling strategies, including malicious selling strategies.

-The state government tries to seek a balance between economic development and regulation.
-This attempt at balance facilitates a delayed regulation from the government.
-The government took actions for regulation after many illegal or immoral behaviors were reported in livestream commerce~\cite{reuters2020livestreaming,reuters2021livestreaming,cunningham2019china}.
-Recently, the State Administration of Market Regulation (SAMR) announced that all livestream platforms should ``quickly conduct self-control and comprehensive inspections'' on product quality, and should punish streamers who sell shoddy products~\cite{reuters2021livestreaming}.